Aripiprazole: Bipolar disorder

 Aripiprazole is effective for the treatment of acute manic episodes of bipolar disorder in adults, children, and adolescents.
-Used as maintenance therapy, it is useful for the prevention of manic episodes, but is not useful for bipolar depression.
+Used as maintenance therapy, it is useful for the prevention of manic episodes but is not useful for bipolar depression.
 Thus, it is often used in combination with an additional mood stabilizer; however, co-administration with a mood stabilizer increases the risk of extrapyramidal side effects.
-In September 2014, aripiprazole had a UK marketing authorization for up to 12 weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged 13 and older.
+In September 2014, aripiprazole had a UK marketing authorization for up to twelve weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged thirteen and older.
+Aripiprazole in low doses of 2.5 mg can cause mania in those with Bipolar disorder.